About the Test

 Receiving test results

 You will generally receive results showing your testosterone levels within several days.
-Your results may be uploaded to an online health portal for you to view or be sent to you in the mail.
+Your results may be uploaded to an online health portal for viewing or sent to you in the mail.

 In some cases, your doctor may also contact you to discuss your results.
-They may suggest a follow-up appointment to review the results of your test and discuss next steps in your medical care.
+They may suggest a follow-up appointment to review your test results and discuss the next steps in your medical care.

 Interpreting test results